Geonovum/KP-APIs/API-strategie-extensies/ext-security.md

 <p class='warning'>The current functional mandate (functioneel werkingsgebied) of Digikoppeling does not mention the need for access control.
 This would potentially mandate mTLS for open data</p>

-Within the Digikoppeling standard [[??]] a RESTful API profile is under development.
+Within the [Digikoppeling standard](https://www.logius.nl/diensten/digikoppeling) a [RESTful API profile](https://centrumvoorstandaarden.github.io/DigikoppelingRestfulApiProfiel/) is under development.
 This profile will specify how to use mTLS for APIs that fall within its formal mandate.

 #### OAuth 2.0 token based API access pattern